Dark Matter and Collider Searches in $S_3$-Symmetric 2HDM with Vector Like Leptons: Introduction

 In this work, we study the $S_3$-symmetric two Higgs doublet model (2HDM) \cite{Das:2017zrm,Cogollo:2016dsd} augmented with two generations of VLLs.
 The need to add two generations of VLL instead of one, is to maintain an exact $S_3$-symmetry in the Yukawa sector.
 One of the primary motivations of the $S_3$-symmetric 2HDM is aimed at understanding the fermion mass hierarchy within the SM, as it provides a proper description of the mass hierarchy and mixing among the quarks.
 Non-zero quark masses and non-block-diagonal CKM matrix, compatible with the experiment, makes this special kind of 2HDM endowed with non-abelian $S_3$ group very attractive.
 One also notes that unlike the general 2HDM, $S_3$-symmetric 2HDM naturally provides a 125 GeV SM-like Higgs boson, which we discuss later.
 As we want to study the DM phenomenology of the VLL in this model, we impose an additional $Z_2$ symmetry in the model under which all the VLLs are odd while the SM particles along with the 2HDM is even.
 In Ref. \cite{Angelescu:2016mhl}, the authors have used a $CP$-conserving 2HDM along with one generation of VLLs to study the DM phenomenology.
 The difference in their study with ours lies not only in the particle spectrum due to the presence of an extra generation of VLL which is mandated by the $S_3$-symmetry, but also in the way these VLLs interact with the visible sector particles.
+To be more specific, the quartic part of the Yukawa Lagrangian being $S_3$-symmetric, there exist additional interactions with respect to the reference \cite{Angelescu:2016mhl} due to the presence of an extra generation of VLLs.
+In addition, in our framework, $S_3$-symmetry is softly broken by the dimension-3 Dirac as well as Majorana mass terms unlike reference \cite{Angelescu:2016mhl}, where the authors considered only Dirac mass terms for soft breaking.
 In our framework the lightest neutral mass eigenstate of the VLL is a viable DM candidate, which produces the correct relic density, and its direct detection cross-sections and thermally averaged annihilation cross-sections in indirect detection are compatible with that of the experiments.

 We choose some representative benchmark points from the multi-dimensional parameter space which satisfy the relic density, direct and indirect search constraints and perform collider analysis for some specific multi-lepton channels containing mono-lepton, di-lepton, tri-lepton and four leptons along with missing transverse energy in the final state.
 Multi-lepton signals have already been analysed in the context of additional VLLs \cite{Freitas:2020ttd,Bissmann:2020lge}.
 In addition, there already exists several searches by ATLAS and CMS, in the context of a few beyond SM models, for the final states comprising of mono-lepton \cite{ATLAS:2014wra,Khachatryan:2014tva,Sirunyan:2018mpc}, di-lepton \cite{Aad:2019vnb}, tri-lepton \cite{Aad:2019vvi,ATLAS:2020ckz} and four leptons along with missing transverse energy \cite{Aaboud:2018zeb,Aad:2021lzu}.
 We have considered the limits arising out of these studies in our work and highlight how the signals differ in each of our individual cases and the necessity to modify the cuts to optimise our signal events over the SM background.